technomada/cloud-from-scratch/local-node/local-node-raspbian-wireguard.md

 $ sudo reboot
 ```
-(If have trouble with this step see: https://github.com/technomada/cloud-from-scratch/issues/6)
+(If you have trouble with this step see: https://github.com/technomada/cloud-from-scratch/issues/6)

 Verify